 Otto Wagner in Vienna: His Main Works

 Otto Wagner Vienna.
 Most notably, Otto Wagner (1841 to 1918) was one of the founding members of the revolutionary artists’ association Vienna Secession.
-In the last 20 years of his life the trained architect, visual artist and brick layer shaped Vienna with a series of constructions, from the Austrian Postal Savings Bank, villas, railway stations, and residential buildings to the most beautiful Art Nouveau weir on the Danube.
+In the last 20 years of his life the trained architect, visual artist and brick layer shaped Vienna with a series of constructions.
+Among the best are the Austrian Postal Savings Bank, villas, railway stations, and residential buildings to the most beautiful Art Nouveau weir on the Danube.

 1. Pavilions At Karlsplatz

-Otto Wagner in Vienna.
+Otto Wagner Vienna.
 The two identical green, gold and white pavilions at Karlsplatz are a great start to explore Otto Wagner.
 The pavilions were built in 1898 as station buildings of the Viennese city railway.
-Today, one of the pavilions houses a documentaryabout the life and architecture of Wagner, run by Wien Museum.
+Today, one of the pavilions houses a documentary about the life and architecture of Wagner, run by Wien Museum.
 The centrepiece is a model of the architect’s stunning Church at Steinhof.
 This highlight is also part of the Vienna Art Nouveau History Tour.

 Location: Karlsplatz, A-1010 Vienna